Dine with Us

 Hospitality has been a staple at Mount Vernon since the 18th century, when George Washington described his home as a "well-resorted tavern."

 In 1798, the Washingtons welcomed 670 overnight guests, who were wined and dined in what one guest described as "the genteelest manner."
 George Washington died in 1799 and the generations who followed had to deal with living in a home that was rapidly becoming a tourist attraction.
 With visitation increasing to as many as 10,000 visitors each year, and Virginia facing an economic depression, the family’s financial well-being suffered.

-A staff of two, secretary Sarah Tracy and superintendent Upton Herbert, shared the responsibility for opening the doors and conducting tours, even while the Civil War raged just a few miles away.
+A small staff, headed by secretary Sarah Tracy and superintendent Upton Herbert, shared the responsibility for opening the doors and conducting tours, even while the Civil War raged just a few miles away.

 Because Mount Vernon's location was miles from the nearest tavern or restaurant, Tracy and Herbert provided light refreshments at Washington's home, often setting up a simple table just outside Washington's kitchen.
 The additional income, though tiny by today's standards, helped to keep the Association solvent.
 Mount Vernon's entire income in 1864 was $348.03.